I Wanna Get Next to You

 "I Wanna Get Next to You" is a 1976 soul single written, composed and produced by American songwriter and producer Norman Whitfield, and most famously sung by American R&B band Rose Royce.
 It is the third official single from the Car Wash soundtrack.
 The song has also become a staple on oldies radio and on adult contemporary stations.
+It was the groups second and final top ten hit on the pop charts.

 Background

 The song talks about how a narrator pleads love for a beautiful woman, except that the young woman is unkind, and does not understand his affection for her, as he wastes his own money calling her, but she does not respond, regardless, he still wants to "get next to" her.
+This theme is expressed clearly and concisely in the lyrics of the song's first verse:Sitting here in this chair, waiting on you / oh, baby to see things my way.